-John O’Brien is Professor of Old Age Psychiatry and Honorary Consultant Old Age Psychiatrist at the University of Cambridge.
-He trained in Cambridge and Oxford and undertook psychiatry training at the Maudsley Hospital and Institute of Psychiatry, London and subsequently in Melbourne, Cambridge and Norwich.
+Professor O’Brien is Professor of Old Age Psychiatry at the University of Cambridge and Honorary Consultant Old Age Psychiatrist.
 From 1995 to 2012 he was Senior Lecturer and then Professor at Newcastle University.
 He has research interests in the application of imaging biomarkers in dementia and late life depression, and has particular expertise in Lewy body and vascular dementias.
-He has published over 400 peer reviewed scientific papers on these topics, and is a NIHR Senior Investigator.
+He has published over 450 peer reviewed scientific papers on these topics, and is a NIHR Emeritus Senior Investigator.

 Currently he leads several research programmes, including a NIHR Programme on improving the diagnosis and management of Lewy body dementia (DIAMOND-Lewy).
-He is a member of several national and international guideline, advisory and diagnostic groups, including the International Lewy body Consortium, the MRHA Neurology, Psychiatry and Pain Expert Advisory group and the current NICE Dementia Guideline Group.
-He co-leads the British Association for Psychopharmacology Dementia Guideline Group and he has had several international roles, including as a former member of the International Psychogeriatric Association Board of Directors and a Past President of the International College of Geriatric Psychopharmacology.
+He is a member of several national and international guideline, advisory and diagnostic groups, and was a member of the NICE Dementia Guideline Group.
+He co-leads the British Association for Psychopharmacology Dementia Guideline Group and he has had several international roles, including as a Past President of the International College of Geriatric Psychopharmacology.
 He has a keen interest in teaching and training, co-leads the annual BAP Old Age Course and has developed e-materials for both BAP and IPA.

 She undertook preclinical medical training, with an intercalated PhD, at the University of Manchester and completed her clinical training at the University of Oxford in 1997.